-This is a a one-layer cake that is baked with a butter and brown sugar (or coconut sugar) syrup and sliced fruit on the bottom.
-Once baked, the cake is flipped over, making the top a glossy, caramelized, sweet fruit top.
+An upside-down cake is a one-layer cake that is baked with a butter and brown sugar (or coconut sugar) syrup and sliced fruit on the bottom of the pan.
+Once baked, the cake is flipped over, revealing a glossy, caramelized, sweet fruit top.
 Pineapple is the traditional fruit used in upside down cakes but mango takes it to another level.

 Mangoes – The mangoes are best if they are are on the more firm side of ripe.
 They should have just a little bit of give when you press with your fingertips.
-If too soft, they’ll be difficult to handle and too wet.
+If too soft, they’ll be wet and difficult to handle.
 See the video for the best way to to remove the peel and slice.